danielwagnerEU/danielwagnereu.github.io/content/page/imprint/index.md

 ## Purpose of the business

-Services in automatic data processing and information technology \
+Business consulting including business organization, limited to business organization and technology/technologies as well as Services in automatic data processing and information technology.

-Consulting in enterprise architecture, solution architecture and information technology \
-Coaching and trainings for IT professionals
+My focus is on providing organizational and technological consulting, particularly in the fields of business organization and technology.
+I specialize in designing and transforming enterprise architectures, solution architectures, IT systems, business processes, and operational strategies.
+As an enterprise architect and technology expert, I support your efforts to align IT landscape with business goals, implement IT solutions, optimize production workflows, and provide strategic technology consulting.
+Additionally, I offer coaching and training for IT professionals, along with project support to help organizations advance their capabilities and leverage technology effectively.

 ## Privacy